 The muggier period of the year lasts for 4.1 months, from May 21 to September 25, during which time the comfort level is muggy, oppressive, or miserable at least 21% of the time.
-The muggiest day of the year is July 25, with muggy conditions 82% of the time.
+The month with the most muggy days in Knoxville is July, with 24.1 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Knoxville experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.4 months, from November 1 to May 14, with average wind speeds of more than 4.7 miles per hour.
 The windiest month of the year in Knoxville is March, with an average hourly wind speed of 5.9 miles per hour.

 The calmer time of year lasts for 5.6 months, from May 14 to November 1.
 The calmest month of the year in Knoxville is August, with an average hourly wind speed of 3.5 miles per hour.

 The predominant average hourly wind direction in Knoxville varies throughout the year.

 The wind is most often from the west for 1.5 months, from June 23 to August 9, with a peak percentage of 38% on July 13.
 The wind is most often from the south for 10 months, from August 9 to June 23, with a peak percentage of 38% on January 1.